Build Your REST API with Spring 5

 The Certification Class

 Is where the professional developer will find the greatest value.
-This class contains all 14 modules of the Master Class, and an extensive suite of exercises and multiple-choice questions to help you get the most out of the material.
+This class contains all 14 modules of the Master Class and multiple-choice questions to help you get the most out of the material.
 At the end, you're going to get your "Certificate of Completion".

 The Coaching Class